-2. The eMMTel Enabler Server verifies that the sender is authorized to release a call.
+2. The eMMTel Enabler Server verifies that the sender is authorized to release a Third-Party Call.

 3. The eMMTel Enabler Server invokes the API provided by IMS Core network to release the call to the UE A and UE B. The detail procedure as specified in clause 6.6 of 3GPP TR 23.700-77 [19]